Weblog’s reference manual

 post_per_page

-The number of post displayed per listing page.
-Default is 10.
+The number of post displayed on the listing page:

 feed_limit

 The maximum number of posts to be included in the Feed file.
-The most recent posts are the ones included.
 Default is 10.

 Note: rss_limit has been renamed to feed_limit.